espressif/idf-eclipse-plugin/docs/en/flashdevice.rst

    :width: 986px
    :alt: Flash over JTAG option

-If the ``Flash Over JTAG`` option is not available and you see a message like this:
+If the ``Flash Over JTAG`` option is not available, and you see a message like this:

 .. image:: ../../media/JtagFlash_3.png
    :alt: OpenOCD update required message